Quotations

 This detail, also mentioned in chapter 5, is one of the “the stock

-Imagination (1969).
-This convention actually had some basis in contemporary
+(1969).
+This convention actually had some basis in contemporary scientific

-scientific speculation, as appears from a source which Lewis certainly knew: J.
+speculation, as appears from a source which Lewis certainly knew: J. S. B.

-of a star) the sound made by a minute dust particle moving at enormous speed
+the sound made by a minute dust particle moving at enormous speed hitting one’s

 CHAPTER 5